Michael Schwerner

-Michael Henry Schwerner (November 6, 1939 – June 21, 1964), was one of three Congress of Racial Equality (CORE) field workers killed in rural Neshoba County, Mississippi, by members of the Ku Klux Klan.
+Michael Henry "Mickey" Schwerner (November 6, 1939 – June 21, 1964) was an American civil rights activist.
+He was one of three Congress of Racial Equality (CORE) field workers murdered in rural Neshoba County, Mississippi, by members of the Ku Klux Klan.
 Schwerner and two co-workers, James Chaney and Andrew Goodman, were killed in response to their civil rights work, which included promoting voting registration among African Americans, most of whom had been disenfranchised in the state since 1890.

 Early life and education

-Born and raised in a family of Jewish heritage, Schwerner attended Pelham Memorial High School in Pelham, New York.
-He was called Mickey by his friends.
+Michael Henry Schwerner was born in Pelham, New York, on November 6, 1939, to a Jewish family.
+Schwerner attended Pelham Memorial High School.
 His mother, Anne Siegel (May 1, 1912 – November 29, 1996), was a science teacher at nearby New Rochelle High School, and his father, Nathan Schwerner (June 19, 1909 – March 6, 1991), was a businessman.

-Schwerner attended Michigan State University, originally intending to become a veterinarian.
+Schwerner was called Mickey by his friends.
+He attended Michigan State University, originally intending to become a veterinarian.
 He transferred to Cornell University and switched his major to rural sociology.
 While an undergraduate at Cornell, he was initiated into the school's chapter of Alpha Epsilon Pi fraternity.
 He entered graduate school at the School of Social Work at Columbia University.

 As a boy, Schwerner befriended Robert Reich, who later became U.S. Secretary of Labor.
 Schwerner helped protect Reich, who was smaller, from bullies.